precice/tutorials/two-scale-heat-conduction/README.md

 The micro simulations themselves have a circular micro structure which is resolved in every time step.
 To output VTK files for each micro simulation, uncomment the `output()` function in the file `micro-nutils/micro.py`.
 The figure above shows the changing phase field used to represent the circular micro structure and the diffuse interface width.

-Similar to the output data files from simulation with Nutils, the `VTU` files from macro and micro solvers could be rendered and inspected with ParaView with the mentioned method.
+Similar to the output data files from simulation with Nutils, the `VTU` files from macro and micro solvers, that are written in DuMu<sup>x</sup>, could also be rendered and inspected with ParaView with the mentioned method.